Eagles Rumors: Bleacher Report Lists Philadelphia As Potential Landing Spot For CB Xavien Howard

 The Dolphins already have Mike Gesicki, who’s entering the last year of his rookie contract, and will probably get extended.
 Plus, they drafted tight end Hunter Long in the third round out of Boston College this season.

-In August of 2017, Howie Roseman traded wideout Jordan Matthews and a 2018 third-round pick to the Buffalo Bills for cornerback Ronald Darby, so it’s possible for a deal to get done during training camp.MORE NEWS: North Philadelphia Native Dawn Staley To Make First Olympic Appearance As Head Coach Of USA Women's Basketball Team
+In August of 2017, Howie Roseman traded wideout Jordan Matthews and a 2018 third-round pick to the Buffalo Bills for cornerback Ronald Darby, so it’s possible for a deal to get done during training camp.MORE NEWS: Firefighters Rush To Battle House Fire In Whitemarsh Township

 It’ll be interesting to keep an eye on the Howard situation as training camp progresses, especially with a general manager like Roseman who’s been able to pull off deals like this in the past.